 At the center of every human heart, there is an ache to know and be known, to love and be loved, to give and to receive.
 For persons experiencing same sex desires or gender discordance, our Christian truths on the human person are a place of both crisis and commitment.
 If desire is off-kilter, where do we direct it?
 Together we examine three potential stumbling blocks for LGBT+ persons within our Catholic Faith, as well as opportunities for grace and resurrected life in the midst of our longings.

 LET'S GET STARTED!

-For speaking inquiries and to receive additional information about pricing and the booking process, contact us using the form below.
+For speaking inquiries, contact us using the form below.
+You will receive a speaking packet with additional information about pricing, the booking process, and other pertinent information.
 We would suggest reading the "Common Questions" section further down the page before completing your request.